Ivan Kőszegi: Andrew's ally then enemy

 The Peace of Hainburg, which concluded the war, was signed on 26 August 1291.
 The peace treaty prescribed the destruction of the fortresses that Albert had seized from the Kőszegis, which was in the interests of both monarchs.
 The Kőszegis were outraged at Andrew's move.
 Ivan lost his dignity of Master of the treasury and his position in the royal council around October, while Nicholas was also replaced as Palatine.
 At the turn of 1291 and 1292, Ivan Kőszegi met papal legate John, Bishop of Iesi.
 During their negotiations, Ivan proclaimed that he will only recognize that king who is supported by the Holy See, which had definitely meant the betrayal of Andrew.
 After a few months of tension, the Kőszegi brothers rose up in open rebellion against Andrew in spring 1292, acknowledging the late Ladislaus' nephew, Charles Martel of Anjou, as King of Hungary.
 As a political gesture, his father Charles II of Naples perpetually donated Vas and Sopron counties to Ivan and his son Gregory, as fiefdoms, which element of feudalism was unaccustomed in Hungary.
 Since then the ispánate of Vas County was usurped by Ivan and his descendants without interruption until 1327.
 Simultaneously, in a letter, Charles Martel's mother Queen Mary of Naples authorized "her beloved follower" Ivan to launch a war against Andrew, "the usurper of the Hungarian throne and his accomplices".
 While Nicholas fought against the future oligarch, but still a courtly knight, Matthew III Csák in Pozsony County, Ivan was active in Vas and Zala counties.
 He besieged and occupied the fort of Buzádsziget from Andrew's faithful partisan Atyusz Hahót.
 The royal troops subdued the rebellion by July, but Ivan Kőszegi captured and imprisoned Andrew III during his journey to Slavonia for a brief time in August, as the Annales Mellicenses recorded.
 He entrusted his loyal castle warriors in Moson Castle to guard the prisoner.
 Andrew was liberated within four months, after his supporters sent their relatives as hostages to Ivan Kőszegi (one of them died in captivity).
+As a result of their actions, Ivan and Nicholas (who did not support the king's imprisonment) successfully avoided the destruction of their castles, and Ivan even regained Németújvár.